Custom workflow guide

 Scenarios allow you to save versions of a form with predefined values for common or anticipated situations, making it easier to send relevant messages quickly when those situations arise.
 For more information, see Define scenarios.

-There's a couple of ways to keep interested parties informed about events taking place in xMatters:
+There's a couple of ways to keep interested parties informed about alerts taking place in xMatters:

-- Subscriptions: Allow users to subscribe to notifications for an event, even if they were not targeted by the original notification.
-To allow people to subscribe to events, you must create a subscription form for your workflow.
-A subscription form defines who can subscribe to events, which properties they can subscribe to, and whether they can respond to notifications.
+- Subscriptions: Allow users to subscribe to notifications for an alert, even if they were not targeted by the original notification.
+To allow people to subscribe to alerts, you must create a subscription form for your workflow.
+A subscription form defines who can subscribe to alerts, which properties they can subscribe to, and whether they can respond to notifications.
 Learn more.

 - Activity updates: Notify recipients when a form is initiated and when notifications conclude.
 Learn more.